acp91/Predicting_Stock_Prices/README.md

     * css: css formatting for the webpage
     * images: images for the webpage
   * template Folder: contains index.html file which is used to render the webpage for Flask app
+* images_git Folder: folder with images for GitHub repository

 Additionally app Folder contains the following files:
 * app.py: main python script for the Flask app